Idukki

 How to make your product content readable by AI shopping agents

 Search-engine optimisation taught a generation of brands to write for a crawler.
 Agent readability is the next version of that discipline, sometimes called answer-engine or agent-engine optimisation, and it is stricter.
 A crawler indexed your page.
 An agent has to understand it well enough to stake a recommendation on it.
+The full discipline is laid out in the answer-engine optimisation playbook.

 • Structured data: the machine-readable markup (Product, Offer, AggregateRating, Review schema) that states price, availability, attributes and rating as unambiguous facts.